Quality Over Opinion

 Quality Over Opinion is the sixth solo album and fourth studio album by American musician Louis Cole.
-It was released on October 14, 2022 on Brainfeeder.
+It was released on October 14, 2022, on Brainfeeder.
+It was nominated for Best Alternative Jazz Album at the 66th Annual Grammy Awards; and the single "Let it Happen" was nominated for Best Arrangement, Instrumental and Vocals the previous year.

 Background and release

 Quality Over Opinion was Cole's second album released through Brainfeeder, after 2018's Time.
 The album was recorded and produced in Cole's home studio, with Cole performing most of the instruments himself.
 According to Cole, inspirations for the album included Gustav Mahler, György Ligeti, Miles Davis, Meshuggah, Morten Lauridsen, and Super Mario Kart.